 If the universe is in a nonmanifest state, i.e. if it is the void, it has no beings—particularly, it has no natural laws.
 If from the void, no beings were to emerge, that would be a natural law (or laws).
 Therefore, a manifest universe must emerge from the void (the nonmanifest).

 (There must be—phases of—something.
 An eternal void is impossible.
 The manifest universe is eternal in that phases of manifest Being are without end.)

 It also exists as the complement of every being relative to itself.

 Except that there is one, the number of voids is of no consequence.

 Therefore we may take there to be precisely one void.

 Two kinds of possibility are the logical and the real.
-A conceived state has logical possibility is that which if it does not obtain cannot be realized in any world.
+These two kinds arise from the two ways in which a conceived state may fail to correspond to the real.
+A conceived state has logical possibility if its negation cannot be realized in any world.
 Real possibility is that which obtains in at least one world.
 In western thought a standard set of kinds, from experience in our cosmos, are natural, social (and of civilization), and perhaps the universal—which includes the unknown.

-A more complete account of possibility is found in the Resources, p.49, according to kinds of logic and domains of the real (e.g. physical and mental).
+A more complete account of possibility is found in the Resources, p.72, according to kinds of logic and domains of the real (e.g. physical and mental).